UpStride/ops-scripts/README.md

 ## Testing
-Tests are still missing for two main reasons:
-- the repo is not very active
-- at the moment, the objective of the repo is not to provide production grade code, but handy scripts to execute on the flight.
+Tests Suite is written in Bash.
+- test case `dry-run.sh`: check if scripts are doing no harm for a dry-run or with dummy arguments
+- test case `compute-audio.sh`: check if the transformation of audio files output files in expected type

+## Build & Automation
+A docker container is built to ease the run of scripts herein on remote machines.